Sugandhi13/prepare-result/README.md

 - **Github**: Store Repository
 - **Codeanywhere**: Create the html, CSS and JavaScript files
-- **Favicon.io** - To create the favicon.
-- **Google Chrome Dev Tools**: To aid the initial styling for media queries and testing at various screen sizes
-- **Microsoft Edge**: Site testing on an alternative browser
-- **Snipping Tool**: To take screenshot for images of various results
-- **Am I Responsive**: To ensure website looks good on different devices
-- **W3C Validator**: To validate HMTL pages
-- **W3C CSS Validator**: To validate CSS
-- **JSHint**: To validate JavaScript
+- **Gspread to enable the opening, accessing and reading of googlesheet data.
+-**Credentials they serve as unique identifiers required to access my API.
+-**Time was used to create a timely flow of event as the customer performs transactions.
+-**Pyfiglet was used to create the ASCII art headers.
+-**Subprocess was used to cleanly restart the program due to a bug that I couldn't find.
+-**OS was used to clear the terminal during the programs running.

 # Deployment

-The site is deployed to GitHub pages.
-The steps to deploy are as follows:

-- In the GitHub repository, select the quiz-india project from left pane 'Top Repositories' section
-- Click on Settings tab in navigation menu.
-- Select the 'Pages' tab in the 'Code and Automation' section.
-- From the Build and deployment section, go to source and select 'Deploy from a branch' in drop-down menu.
-- Next select the 'Main' branch under Branch drow-down menu.
-- Once the 'Main' branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.
-- The live link for the site can be found here - [/sugandhi13.github.io/quiz-india](https://sugandhi13.github.io/quiz-india/)
+This app was deployed to Heroku.
+Below are the steps taken for its deployment

+- Create and account and log in to heroku
+- Create a new app
+- Go to settings option
+- Add 'key/value' pairs.
+First key is CREDS and its value is copied from creds.json file on gitpod.
+The second key is PORT with 8000 as its value
+Add build pack.
+Add python first and then nodejs second in that order.
+- Go to the top of the page, then select 'deploy tab' and then choose 'Github deployment'.
+- Click to navigate to the deployed project
+- To clone the project, navigate to the repository button on the GitHub and select zip or open with Github desktop.
+After that, copy and paste the link to your git terminal by clicking GitHub CLI and the copy button in the code dropdown menu.
+-
 # Credits

 I have really enjoyed the Code Institute course up till now, and I am looking forward to the next units of the course.
 I wanted to thank the Slack Community for their support learning the content and my Mentor Martina for her guidance with this project and assurances that creating a website is not as scary as I initially thought.

-As a starting point I looked at the Love Maths projects.
+As a starting point I looked at the Love Sandwiches projects.

-- From the Love Maths Project, I took inspiration about how to include JavaScript along with HTML and CSS.
+- From the Love Sandwiches Project, I took inspiration about how to make application using python.
-- Friends Trivia Quiz, My mentor has shared the GitHub repository created by Ila Bura.
-It helped me in great deal to understand and write JavaScripts functions and handle media queries in better way.
+- Bank of python, My mentor has shared the GitHub repository created by Full Stack Dev.
+It helped me in great deal to understand and write python  functions in better way.
 - W3School and Stackoverflow, I have referred these website to fix various issue that I faced while writing various types of code (CSS/JavaScript) for the website.

 # Content